HINSDALE -- Hundreds of Hinsdale residents voted on Wednesday to grant themselves new authority to recall elected and appointed officials.

 After the Legislature approves the item, which may not happen until late 2014, 100 residents will be able to start recall procedures in Hinsdale.
-They'd require signatures from 20 percent of registered voters to spur a recall election.

 At a recall election, voters would first decide whether the official against whom a petition is directed should be recalled.